 In the 1980s, Swiss researchers studied the effects of valerian root on sleep patterns and found that the herb reduced the time it took to fall asleep, especially in elderly patients and those with sleep disorders.

 Some clinical trials have suggested it should be used for two to four weeks before the daily mood and sleep patterns are improved.
 The herb is, therefore, perhaps not particularly well-suited for acute insomnia.

-It is also worth noting that valerian can act as a diuretic, so that preparations of the herb might not work well as a sleeping aid for people who have tendency to get up and urinate at night.
+It is also worth noting that valerian can act as a diuretic so that preparations of the herb might not work well as a sleeping aid for people who have a tendency to get up and urinate at night.

 Valerian root is, however, one of the mildest and most harmless herbal sleep aids there is.

 It has also been used as a medicinal herb for panic attacks.

 Valerian root has also been shown to relieve pain.
 This, combined with the sedative effect, makes it effective in relieving headaches (especially stress headaches,) migraines, arthritis and muscle pain.